lewagon/dotfiles/02-OOP/03-Cookbook-v0/TEACHERS.md

 - At the end of the live-code, ensure every `git status` is clean in the class!
 To make the work of your buddy-teacher easier tomorrow :)

 #### Live-code details
-No live-code on Friday, we will correct to Cookbook on Monday evening.
+No live-code on Friday, we will correct the Cookbook on Monday evening.